Every Flavor of Sabra Hummus, Ranked

 How much can you really do with a bunch or smashed-up chickpeas (or garbanzo beans, if that floats your boat) loaded into a container and served with vegetables?
-If you asked the folks at go-to hummus brand Sabra, they'd tell you there are at least 14 things you can do, and all of those things make up the 14 flavors of hummus the cultishly adored brand offers.
+Apparently a lot according to Sabra, the go-to hummus brand that currently offers over 16 varieties of the tahini-infused dip.

 But not all Sabra is created equal.
-Which is why we sat down with every single flavor to offer the definitive ranking.
+Which is why we sat down with almost every single flavor to offer the definitive ranking (we're missing chocolate because we haven't had a chance to taste it yet and also we still don't know how we feel about chocolate hummus).
 You can thank us later when you don't ruin your Super Bowl party with Olive Tapenade.

 14. Olive Tapenade

 Here's the thing: It's pretty hard to mess this hummus up.
 But that's kinda what Olive Tapenade does.
-For me the blend of capers, olives, anchovies, and more olives is too overpowering and makes for a relatively sad hummus for those who hate any of the above.
-This is the Jacksonville Jaguars of the Sabra brand.
+For me, the blend of capers, olives, anchovies, and more olives is too overpowering and makes for a relatively sad hummus for those who hate any of the above.
+It's a bit too tangy and salty to really enjoy that smooth, original chickpea taste.
+This is a pass.

 13. Roasted Pine Nut